 In accordance with the interdisciplinary orientation policy of the degree, the academic syllabus is structured in 5 modules.

 The degree syllabus includes supervised internships in companies and a final project (TFG) during the second term of the fourth year.

 Prices for Spain or EU resident students

-Approximate price of the academic course (60 ECTS) for first enrollment with residence in Spain or EU
+Approximate price of one academic course (60 ECTS) for first enrollment with residence in Spain or EU

 Prices for Spain or EU non resident students

-Approximate price of the academic course (60 ECTS) for first enrollment without residence in Spain or EU
+Approximate price of one academic course (60 ECTS) for first enrollment without residence in Spain or EU

 The main reasons to study this degree are:

 This study is multilingual.
 The students will have the option to study part of the study in other languages.

 |Last update/verification ACSUG date||22/03/2018|